virtu/p2p-metrics/README.md

 ### DNS seed metrics

-#### Operational summary
+#### DNS seed summary

-The file `dns_seed_categories_node_count.csv` contains a summary of the combined node set which is comprised by the nodes received by all DNS seeds:
+The file `dns_seed_summary.csv` contains a summary of the combined node set which is comprised by the nodes received by all DNS seeds:
+- The `total` column indicates the total number of nodes received by all DNS seeds
+- The `unique` column represents the number of unique nodes received by all seeds
-- The `pristine` column corresponds to the number of nodes that were unique, reachable and not stale (i.e., not part of the previous day's node set).
+- The `duplicate` column contains the number of duplicate nodes (i.e. nodes that were advertised by multiple peers).
+When a node is advertised _n_ times, one of the nodes is counted as unique; the remaining _n-1_ nodes are counted as duplicates.
+- The `reachable` and `unreachable` columns show the number of nodes that could and could not be reached.
+Duplicates are not included in these categories.
 - The `stale` column gives the number of nodes that were already received on the previous days.
 Unreachable and duplicate nodes are not included in this category.
-- The `unreachable` column lists the number of nodes that could not be reached.
-  Duplicates are not included in this category.
-- The `unreachable` column contains the number of duplicate nodes (i.e. nodes that were advertised by multiple peers).
-When a node is advertised _n_ times, one of the nodes corresponds to an unique node; the remaining _n-1_ nodes are counted as duplicates.
+- The `pristine` column corresponds to the number of nodes that were unique, reachable and not stale (i.e., not part of the previous day's node set).

+#### Advertised nodes

+The file `dns_seed_advertised_node_count.csv` provides the number of nodes advertised by each DNS seed.

 #### Pristine nodes

-The file `dns_seed_pristine_node_count.csv` provides a breakdown of the number of pristine nodes by each individual seed.
-The file `dns_seed_pristine_node_share.csv` provides a breakdown of the share of pristine nodes provided by each individual seed.
-In addition to per-seed data, the the `overall` column indicates to the number respectively share of pristine nodes in the set of nodes received by all peers (without duplicates).
+The `dns_seed_pristine_node_count.csv` provides the number of pristine nodes provided by each DNS seed.

+The file `dns_seed_pristine_node_share.csv` holds the share of pristine nodes provided by each DNS seed (i.e., the ratio of pristine to overall nodes provided by a seed).

 #### Stale nodes

-The file `dns_seed_stale_node_count.csv` provides a breakdown of the number of stale nodes by each individual seed.
-The file `dns_seed_stale_node_share.csv` provides a breakdown of the share of stale nodes provided by each individual seed.
-In addition to per-seed data, the `overall` column indicates to the number respectively share of stale nodes in the set of nodes received by all peers (without duplicates).
+The `dns_seed_stale_node_count.csv` provides the number of stale nodes provided by each DNS seed.

+The file `dns_seed_stale_node_share.csv` holds the share of stale nodes provided by each DNS seed (i.e., the ratio of stale to overall nodes provided by a seed).

+#### Reachable nodes

+The `dns_seed_reachable_node_count.csv` provides the number of reachable nodes provided by each DNS seed.

+The file `dns_seed_reachable_node_share.csv` holds the share of reachable nodes provided by each DNS seed (i.e., the ratio of reachable to overall nodes provided by a seed).

 #### Unreachable nodes

-The file `dns_seed_unreachable_node_count.csv` provides a breakdown of the number of unreachable nodes by each individual seed.
-The file `dns_seed_unreachable_node_share.csv` provides a breakdown of the share of unreachable nodes provided by each individual seed.
-In addition to per-seed data, the `overall` column indicates to the number respectively share of unreachable nodes in the set of nodes received by all peers (without duplicates).
+The `dns_seed_unreachable_node_count.csv` provides the number of unreachable nodes provided by each DNS seed.

+The file `dns_seed_unreachable_node_share.csv` holds the share of unreachable nodes provided by each DNS seed (i.e., the ratio of unreachable to overall nodes provided by a seed).

 #### Duplicate nodes

-The file `dns_seed_duplicate_node_count.csv` provides a breakdown of the number of duplicate nodes by each individual seed.
-The file `dns_seed_duplicate_node_share.csv` provides a breakdown of the share of duplicate nodes provided by each individual seed.
+The `dns_seed_duplicate_node_count.csv` provides the number of duplicate nodes provided by each DNS seed.

+The file `dns_seed_duplicate_node_share.csv` holds the share of duplicate nodes provided by each DNS seed (i.e., the ratio of duplicate to overall nodes provided by a seed).

 The number and share of duplicates is calculated based on how many of the nodes advertised based by a peer were provided by all other seeds.
-In addition to per-seed data, the `overall` column indicates to the number respectively share of duplicate nodes in the set of nodes received by all peers.